carbon-language/carbon-lang/clang/docs/MSVCCompatibility.rst

 .. _/vm: http://msdn.microsoft.com/en-us/library/yad46a6z.aspx
 .. _pointer to a member of a virtual base class: http://llvm.org/PR15713

 * Debug info: :partial:`Minimal`.
-Clang emits CodeView line tables into the object file, similar to what MSVC emits when given the ``/Z7`` flag.
+Clang emits both CodeView line tables (similar to what MSVC emits when given the ``/Z7`` flag) and DWARF debug information into the object file.
-  Microsoft's link.exe will read this information and use it to create a PDB, enabling stack traces in all modern Windows debuggers.
-Clang does not emit any type info or description of variable layout.
+  Microsoft's link.exe will transform the CodeView line tables into a PDB, enabling stack traces in all modern Windows debuggers.
+Clang does not emit any CodeView-compatible type info or description of variable layout.
+  Binaries linked with either binutils' ld or LLVM's lld should be usable with GDB however sophisticated C++ expressions are likely to fail.

 * RTTI: :good:`Complete`.
 Generation of RTTI data structures has been finished, along with support for the ``/GR`` flag.